Saigon Uncovered: 7 Best Areas to Stay in Ho Chi Minh City

 Nguyen Hue Street and its surroundings are popular tourist areas in District 1.
 Staying in or around Nguyen Hue Street or the adjacent Dong Khoi Street will provide easy access to the above attractions.

 Nguyen Hue Street’s two parts are split by a wide walking area, allowing for easy scene-admiring and slow-paced strolling.
-One of the more unique sights (that can come with coffee if you choose) is something called The Cafe Apartments
+One of the more unique sights (that can come with coffee if you choose) is The Cafe Apartments

 The Cafe Apartments on the right side, with the Nguyen Hue Street walkway in the middle, on a sunny day in District 1, Ho Chi Minh City